Different types of data sets

 • The values of any additional properties at the specified time (for example the speed or the heading)

-• Optionally, CSV metadata files for information that doesn’t change over time.
+• Optionally, CSV or Parquet metadata files for information that doesn’t change over time.
 Each line contains:

 • The unique id of the asset